Coroner: Breastfeeding mothers should not consume alcohol, after baby dies with high alcohol level in blood

 Mother Janice Tua has seven children aged between 6 years and 1, together with the twins.

-At the time of the death Tua and the twin's father Joe Williams were staying in Ahipara with family.
+At the time of the death Tua and the twins' father Joe Williams were staying in Ahipara with family.
 She told police they were homeless and were waiting to be assigned a home by Housing New Zealand.

 Tua would feed Sapphire every three of four hours and that was formula and occasionally breast milk.